-Berryman Trail is a 24 mile lightly trafficked loop trail located near Potosi, Missouri that features a river and is rated as moderate.
-The trail is primarily used for hiking, camping, horses, and mountain biking and is accessible year-round.
+Berryman Trail is a 24.9 mile lightly trafficked loop trail located near Potosi, Missouri that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 The Berryman multi-use trail that meanders through scenic Ozark hill country with many rocky and rugged sections.
 This 24 mile loop trail offers a rare two to four day backpack trip or because of road crossings, can be broken up into day hikes.
 This trail traverses 24 miles of scenic Ozark countryside starting at the site of a Civilian Conservation Corps camp of 1937 and winding through timbered stands and fields.
 The hiking, mountain biking, and horseback riding offer one a pleasant measure of solitude and quiet